Sitecore-Hackathon/2021-Team-Palinka-Another-Shot/README.md

 ![Da](documentation/screenshots/da.png)

 **The detail page**
+The detail page displays other relevant informations about the item which might be useful for the editor.
+The detail page contains
+- Item Full Path
+- Item ID
+- Item Template name and Id
+- The language and the version number
+- The full workflow history
+- Displays if the item has a rendering with configured Personalization or Multi variate test
+-

 ## Comments
 The model takes into the consideration security rules and the built in Sitecore Workflow command visiblity evaluation logic.